MaximeMRF/v7-docs/content/start/pick_your_path.md

 This guide introduces AdonisJS's approach to frontend development and the three primary stacks you can choose from.
 You will learn:

 - Why AdonisJS is backend-first but frontend-flexible.
-- Understand the difference between Hypermedia, Inertia, and API-only approaches
+- Understand the difference between Hypermedia, Inertia, and API-only approaches.
 - See how the View layer works in each stack.
 - Learn about the starter kits that provide opinionated setups for each approach.

 ## Overview

-AdonisJS is deeply opinionated about the backend—providing built-in authentication, authorization, validation, database tooling, and more—**but deliberately flexible about the frontend**.
+AdonisJS is deeply opinionated about the backend, providing built-in authentication, authorization, validation, database tooling, and more, **but deliberately flexible about the frontend**.
 This backend-first philosophy means you get a robust foundation for building your server-side logic while choosing how you build your user interface.

 You can create traditional server-rendered applications, modern single-page applications, or anything in between, all using the same backend framework.
 A marketing website has different requirements than an admin dashboard, which differs from a mobile app's API backend.
 Rather than forcing you into a single approach, AdonisJS lets you choose the frontend stack that fits your needs.